 The accommodations include a stand alone 1 bedroom house (top) and restored historic log building that is now 4 separate self-contained cottages/suites with all the amenities of home including satellite TV .

-Like all the units, it has a beautiful view of the Kettle River and a fully equiped kitchen and satellite TV.
+Like all the units, it has a beautiful view of the Kettle River and a fully equipped kitchen and satellite TV.

-Cabin 2 (below) has 2 double beds.
-One in a separate bedroom and one in the main living area.
-Plus a pull out couch.
+Cabin 2 (below) has 1 double bed and a double hide-a-bed plus a pull out couch.

 Cabin 3 is the largest unit.
-Pictured below is the double bed in the main living area and there is a separate bedroom with a queen sized bed.
+Pictured below is the main living area and there is a separate bedroom with a queen sized bed.
 This unit has big windows with beautiful views of the Kettle River and a good sized bathroom.